 The Task Force recommends:

-We operate with the current paid staff through the end of a transition period ending after the new Pastor, Head of Staff, is comfortably installed and fully transitioned.
+We operate with the current paid staff through a period ending after the new Pastor, Head of Staff, is installed and fully transitioned.

-We recommend that the PNC calling the new Pastor, Head of Staff, inform all candidate that it is likely that in the fullness of time, they may be a solo pastor her at WPC contingent on the evolving size of the church and the need to faithfully support God’s vision for WPC.
+We recommend that the PNC calling the new Pastor, Head of Staff, inform all candidate that it is likely that in the fullness of time, they may become a solo pastor here at WPC contingent on the evolving size of the congregation and the need to faithfully support God’s vision for this church.

-We both adjust staffing assignments and recruit (call) gifted lay people to lead some areas of our call not adequately supported.
+We both adjust staffing assignments and recruit (call) gifted lay people to lead some areas of our call.
 This activity will require additional time and attention from the pastoral staff on whom the burden falls to recruit, train, co-plan, and supervise.